Guide to Renting a Boat: Tips and Considerations

 Other Requirements

 Valid photo identification, such as a driver’s license, along with an ability to pay with a valid credit card is also required to rent a boat.
 Make sure to ask your boat rental company what they require to rent a boat because some companies have other requirements beyond meeting state regulations.
+If you are renting directly from a boat owner, additional requirements or checks may apply, such as reviewing the boat’s condition or following specific owner policies.

 The Boat Rental Agreement